blog-banner-image

 • Charles Manson, leader of the “Manson Family” cult and mastermind behind the 1969 murders at the home of Sharon Tate, was diagnosed with antisocial personality disorder.

-While these three disorders are commonly seen among violent criminals, there have also been a number of killers whom were never diagnosed with mental illnesses.
-For example, Dean Corll, also known as the “Candy Man” or the “Pied Piper,” kidnapped, raped, and killed 28 boys between 1970 and 1973 in Houston, Texas and was never diagnosed.
+While these three disorders are commonly seen among violent criminals, there have also been a number of killers who were never diagnosed with mental illnesses.
+For example, Dean Corll, also known as the “Candy Man” or the “Pied Piper,” kidnapped, raped, and killed 28 boys between 1970 and 1973 in Houston, Texas, and was never diagnosed.
 Additionally, Timothy McVeigh, the Oklahoma City bomber of 1995, killed 168 people and injured over 600, and yet he too never was given a mental illness diagnosis.

 Chief Content Strategist